This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Tell a healthcare provider if your bandage becomes wet, dirty, or falls off.
 A new bandage should be applied over your central line to prevent infection.

-- Tell your healthcare provider if you see cracks or drainage from your catheter.
-Tell your healthcare provider if you see fluid coming from your insertion site or any part of the tubing.
-Also tell him if you feel pain when he flushes your catheter or at the insertion site.
+- Tell your healthcare provider about any problems with the catheter.
+Tell him or her if you see fluid coming from your insertion site or any part of the tubing.
+Also tell him or her if you feel pain when the catheter is flushed, or at the insertion site.